Skibbereen Heritage Centre offers a genealogy service for the greater West Cork area.

 OTHER INFORMATION KNOWN.

-enquiries are also possible by appointment.
+enquiries are also possible BY

 Please ring or email our